Skip to main content

 • A patient wants his colonoscopy performed in December, after his deductible has been satisfied, rather than wait until July of the following year when he is officially due for his next exam.
 The physician accedes to this request.

-• A referring patient requests that his patient undergoes a screening colonoscopy earlier than advised because he feels that the published guidelines from screening are too lenient.
+• A referring physician requests that his patient undergoes a screening colonoscopy earlier than advised because he feels that the published guidelines from screening are too relaxed.
 The gastroenterologist complies.

 So, should these ‘rogue doctors’ be reined in and disciplined?
 Or are these simply examples of imperfect practitioners functioning in an imperfect world trying to satisfy imperfect patients?
-Do you agree that strict medical criteria should not be the sole criteria that physicians use?
+How much flexibility should doctors be afforded?
+Who draws the line?
+Can physicians deviate from published medical guidelines?

 Comments